nuwaLab/wingmuzz/README.md

 # WingFuzz
-WingFuzz is a collaborative fuzzing mechanism of blackbox lead flight and greybox wingmate.
+WingFuzz is a collaborative fuzzing mechanism of blackbox fuzzing and greybox fuzzing (*Wingmate*).

-Lead flight uses Boofuzz (the successor of Sulley), Spike and Peach to perform blackbox fuzzing of network protocols.
+Blackbox side uses Boofuzz (the successor of Sulley), Spike and Peach to perform blackbox fuzzing of network protocols.
-Wingmate uses AFLNet to enchance the efficiency and effectiveness of blackbox fuzzing.
+Wingmates uses AFLNet to enchance the efficiency and effectiveness of blackbox fuzzing.

 ## Pre-requisite
 WingFuzz and our experiments are tested under the OS of Ubuntu 20.04, either VMWare or Parallel Desktop.